MurageKabui/PhoneDo/README.md

 > [!WARNING]
-This project is a work in progress and almost production-level quality.
+This project is a work in progress and not yet production-level quality.
 See in [Projects](https://github.com/MurageKabui?tab=projects)

 <!--PhoneDo has been my personal scripting wizard for Android.-->